JvanKatwijk/qt-dab/README.md

 SDRplay
 -----------------------------------------------------------------

-The current set of sources provides support for both the RSP-I and the RSP-II, it is assumed that at least library version 2.09 is installed.
+The current set of sources provides support for both the RSP-I and the RSP-II.
+Due to an incompatibility between libraries 2.13 and older versions, be certain to have at least 1.13 installed.

 ------------------------------------------------------------------
 Qt